We are a systemwide resource for academic excellence in research, teaching and public service.

 The Office of Risk Services is responsible for developing and implementing Enterprise Risk Management systemwide, identifying and developing strategies to minimize the impact of risk, developing a center of excellence for managing risk, reducing costs and improving safety by executing new ideas and strategic plans in a rapid manner.
 By strategically managing risk we can reduce the chances of loss, create greater financial stability and protect our resources in support of UC's mission.
-Learn more about managing risk through Enterprise Risk Management (ERM).
+The Risk Services Fiscal Year 2019-20 & 2020-21 Report is now available.

 We are the systemwide source of legal representation, advice and guidance.

 UC Legal - Office of the General Counsel (UCL) provides legal services to the university, including representation, advice, research and training.
 We also provide legal opinions to the Board of Regents, administration, faculty, staff and others acting on the university's behalf.
 We report jointly to the Board of Regents and the president.
 Learn more